-Many betta owners are not aware that their betta requires warm water.
-Not just room temperature, which ranges from 68–72 F (21–23 C).
+Many betta owners are not aware that their betta requires warm water, not just the room temperature water that ranges from 68–72 degrees Fahrenheit (21–23 degrees Celcius).
 Ideally, the water should be between 78–80 degrees Fahrenheit (25.5–26.5 degrees Celcius) for a betta.
-Because bettas are often kept in small tanks or bowls, heating can be a challenge.
-Changes in room temperature, especially in climates that become much colder at night, can prove stressful for a betta.
+Because bettas are often kept in very small tanks or bowls, heating can be a challenge.
+Changes in room temperature, especially in buildings or climates that become much colder at night, can prove stressful for a betta.
 However, there are several small heaters made specifically for mini aquariums and betta bowls.

-Fully vs. Partially Submersible
+Fully vs. Partially Submersible Heaters

-Pre-set vs. Adjustable
+Pre-set vs. Adjustable Heaters

 One thing they all have in common is that they are made from shatterproof materials and require little energy to run.
 Flat styles can be placed under the gravel, thus avoiding the need to try to hide the heater behind decorations.
-It is even possible to place them underneath the tank itself.
+It is even possible to place some flat heaters underneath the bowl or tank itself.

 Regardless of the type, size, or shape of the heater, they do not come with built-in thermometers; there is no way of knowing what the temperature actually is.
 Therefore it's important to use a thermometer to check your water temperature regularly.
 Ensure that the heater is not underheating or overheating the water for your betta.
 Small stick-on, color-change thermometers are ideal for mini aquariums and are quite inexpensive.